Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

    dbt show --select fiscal_calendar # Use this command to preview the table if developing locally
    ```

-   If you're developing in the dbt Cloud IDE, you can preview the table by clicking the **Preview** button in the model page.
+   If you're developing in the dbt Cloud IDE, you can preview the table by clicking the **Preview** button.

 4. Validate the output by querying the generated table along with your metrics:
    ```bash